toddwhitehead/retrodevops-helloworld/README.md

 1. Horizontal text scrolling
 1. Dividing the screen into multiple areas
-1. Using a custom chracter set.
+1. Using a custom chraracter set.

 ![Screenshot of Helloworl2 program](hello2.png "Screenshot of Helloworl1 program")